 In development is a flybridge version called the OC56.

-The sister ship to the HH44, the OC44 is closely related to the HH44, but designed as more of a cruising boat for those on a sharper budget.
+The sister ship to the HH44 SC, the HH44 OC is closely related, but designed as more of a cruising boat for those on a sharper budget.
 With high-performance fixed skegs instead of daggerboards and a gel-coat finish instead of paint.

 She comes a single swing-helm and twin diesel propulsion, with an option to upgrade to twin swing-helms and the EcoDrive power system.

 If you enjoyed this history of HH Catamarans, take a look at our other catamaran brand features:

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.